-Another source of content-based validity evidence was gathered by conducting an initial review of the frameworks by Ohio educators and Ohio educator preparation program faculty.
-During this review, Ohio educators and educator preparation program faculty checked the content domain represented the knowledge, skills, and abilities required by an entry-level educator in that test field by considering the criteria of alignment, completeness, clarity of language and terminology, and freedom from bias.
+Another source of content-based validity evidence was gathered by conducting an initial review of the draft frameworks by Ohio educators and Ohio educator preparation program faculty as part of Fairness and Content Advisory Committees.
+During these reviews, Ohio educators and educator preparation program faculty checked the content domain represented the knowledge, skills, and abilities required by an entry-level educator in that test field by considering the criteria of alignment, completeness, clarity of language and terminology, and fairness.

 OAE content validation surveys.
 Content validation surveys provide content-based validity evidence through the input of experts and stakeholders in educator licensure regarding the importance of the necessary knowledge, skills, and abilities specified in each framework for an entry-level educator.
 Results of these surveys guided the final definition of the content domain.
 Ohio educators and Ohio educator preparation program faculty rated the test components of each framework on a 1-5 scale.
 Results of the surveys were used to determine the final status of all the assessment framework components.
 Results of the content validation surveys for the OAE indicated that across test fields, the majority of competencies and descriptive statements achieved a rating of at least 4.0, representing "great importance."
-Additional information on the content validation surveys is included in the Ohio Assessments for Educators Technical Report, Development and Validation, 2012-2014; Technical Report Addendum, Development and Validation, 2014-2016; Technical Report Addendum, Development and Validation, 2016-2018; and Technical Report Addendum, Development and Validation, 2018-2020.
+Additional information on the content validation surveys is included in the Development and Validation Technical Reports on the Ohio Assessments for Educators program website.
 The OAE Technical Reports are available under Faculty Resources on the Ohio Assessments for Educators website.

-OAE test items.
-As described in the Development and Validation Technical Reports, the item validation activities by the Bias Review Committee (BRC) and Content Advisory Committees (CACs) provided additional content-based validity evidence.
-The BRC validated that the items were free from potential bias in content, language, offensiveness, and stereotypes, and that the items were fair and represented the diversity of the Ohio population.
-The CACs validated items to indicate that they matched the test competency or content domain to which they were written and were accurate, free from potential bias, and job-related.
-Any items that were judged to be problematic were eliminated.
+OAE draft test items.
+As described in the Development and Validation Technical Reports, the item review and validation activities by the Fairness Advisory Committee and Content Advisory Committees provided additional content-based validity evidence.
+The Fairness Advisory Committee made recommendations to the content advisory committees to revise the draft items for accessibility and fairness and to ensure items represented the diversity of the Ohio population.
+The Content Advisory Committees reviewed and revised the draft items as necessary, then validated all items to indicate that they matched the test competency or content domain to which they were written, and were accurate, fair, and job-related.